molecula/documentation/saas/saas-start/_posts/2022-04-01-saasquickstart.md

 3 tokens are returned: Access, ID, and Refresh.
 Use the ID token for all of your API calls as the Authorization header:

+**HTTP API Reference:**
 ```shell
 --header 'Authorization: <IdToken>' \
 ```

 ### Create A Deployment

 Deployments are clusters of FeatureBase nodes.
 All of your data will live in tables within FeatureBase.
 You can think of a deployment as a database.
-Molecula offers t-shirt (?) size deployment choices to choose from.
+Molecula offers deployment sizes to choose from.
 For this guide, we will be using the "8GB" option.
 For more information on deployments, see [Deployments Overview](/saas/createdeployment/deploymentoverview).
 The below command will start creating your deployment

 Inputs:
 1. IdToken - IdToken from auth token call to pass as "Authorization" header
 2. deployment_name - the name you want to give your deployment i.e iris_demo_deployment
 3. deployment_shape - deployment shape/memory you are choosing i.e. 8GB

+**HTTP API Reference:**
 ```shell
 curl --location --request POST 'https://api.molecula.cloud/v1/deployments' \
 --header 'Authorization: <IdToken>' \